The Oxford Centre for Buddhist Studies (‘OCBS’) is a Recognised Independent Centre of Oxford University (RIC).

 The OCBS also has an Advisory Board:

 - Ven.
-Hin Hung Sik - Acting Director of the Centre of Buddhist Studies of the University of Hong Kong.
+Hin Hung Sik - Director of the Centre of Buddhist Studies of the University of Hong Kong.

 - Prof. Paul M. Harrison - George Edward Burnell Chair in Religious Studies at Stanford University.